cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 ### Pseudo procedure for consensus key rotation

 - create new random consensus key.
-- create and broadcast a transaction(RotateValConsensusKey) that the new consensus key is now coupled with the validator operator with signature from validator wallet key.
+- create and broadcast a transaction with a `MsgRotateConsPubKey` that states the new consensus key is now coupled with the validator operator with signature from the validator's operator key.
 - old consensus key becomes unable to participate on consensus immediately after the update of key mapping state on-chain.
 - start validating with new consensus key.
 - validators using HSM and KMS should update the consensus key in HSM to use the new rotated key for signing votes.